Amrish-Sharma/BSSAstrologyServices/README.md

 # BSSAstrologyServices
-This is v0.01 of BSSAstrologyServices app
+This is v0.20 of BSSAstrologyServices app

 - This is a simple android app developed for an Astrologer B.S Sharma
+- App ICON Updated
 - This app provides the basic information about
     - Astrology,
     - Palmistry,